FFMG/myoddweb.piger/monitor/api/python/Doc/library/http.server.rst

    .. attribute:: rfile

-      Contains an input stream, positioned at the start of the optional input data.
+      An :class:`io.BufferedIOBase` input stream, ready to read from the start of the optional input data.

    .. attribute:: wfile

       Contains the output stream for writing a response back to the client.
-Proper adherence to the HTTP protocol must be used when writing to this stream.
+Proper adherence to the HTTP protocol must be used when writing to this stream in order to achieve successful interoperation with HTTP clients.

+      .. versionchanged:: 3.6
+         This is an :class:`io.BufferedIOBase` stream.

    :class:`BaseHTTPRequestHandler` has the following attributes: